 Figure 5: NSE improvement for 19 SWOT-simulated rivers: A) empirical cumulative density functions (CDFs) of the NSE scores across rivers; B) boxplots of the same results; C) probability density function (PDF) of the change in NSE using geoBAM-Unsupervised.
 Axes are truncated for visualization’s sake.
 We have provided arrows and number of rivers not plotted when necessary.

 There is continued substantial improvement in NSE for the 19 SWOT-simulated rivers (Figure 5, Table S6), though there is less overall improvement than in the Mackenzie River test (Figure 3). geoBAM-Unsupervised yielded a mean increase in NSE for all rivers of 0.31 (Figure 5c), as well as consistently better performance: the IQR shrinks from 1.40 to 1.07 for geoBAM-Expert and 1.17 for geoBAM-Unsupervised (Figure 5b).
 While this improvement is lower than in the Mackenzie River test, the median NSE across all 19 rivers significantly improved from 0.16 to 0.53 with geoBAM-Expert (Figure 5b).
 However, most improvement in the SWOT rivers came from those with a middling NSE (approximately -1 to 0.80- Figure 5a).
-Those with very high NSE scores did not change at all with our interventions, and some of the very poorly performing rivers got worse.
-Those in the middle showed sizeable improvement in NSE. geoBAM-Expert slightly outperformed geoBAM-Unsupervised with respect to median NSE and the IQR of NSE scores, however geoBAM-Expert produced more poorly performing outliers than geoBAM-Unsupervised or control BAM (Figure 5b).
+Those rivers with very high NSE scores did not change at all with our interventions, and some of the very poorly performing rivers got worse. geoBAM-Expert slightly outperformed geoBAM-Unsupervised with respect to median NSE and the IQR of NSE scores, however geoBAM-Expert produced more poorly performing outliers than geoBAM-Unsupervised or control BAM (Figure 5b).
 The CDFs (Figure 5a) highlight this, where rivers with NSE < -1.5 had degraded performance with geoBAM-Expert.

-Significant variation in performance within river types is also noted.
-For rivers with predominately type 15 reaches in geoBAM-Expert, NSE scores range from -20.7 for the Tanana to 0.95 for the Cumberland (Table S6).
-For predominately ‘big’ rivers, they range from -4.29-0.69.
-For geoBAM-Unsupervised, only two river types were assigned to all 19 rivers and the NSE scores for those types ranged from -1.76-0.69 and -21.85-0.94.